talmeym/primeable-mock-server/README.md

-# primable-mock-server
+# primeable-mock-server

-an example project that implements a primable mock server using [regurgitator](http://github.com/talmeym/regurgitator-all#regurgitator)
+an example project that implements a primeable mock server using [regurgitator](http://github.com/talmeym/regurgitator-all#regurgitator)

 usage: